| Title: | Genetic Algorithm and Particle Swarm Optimization |

 last iteration of the algorithm.

 M. Clerc (2012).
 Standard Particle Swarm Optimisation.
-HAL archieve.
+HAL archive.

 Constructs a neighbourhood of each particle using particular topology.